WalletConnect/walletconnect-specs/docs/specs/servers/blockchain/blockchain-server-api.md

     * `from` - Source.
     * `to` - Destination.
     * `data` - Transaction data.
-    * `value` - Amount of tokens to be converted related to the decimals of the token.
+    * `value` - Amount of tokens to be converted denominated in the decimal precision of the token.
     * `eip155` - (Optional) For EVM converts only
         * `gas` - Gas amount to be used.
         * `gasPrice` - Current gas price.

 #### Response error codes:

-* `400 Bad Request` - Some parameters in request body were missed or wrong.
+* `400 Bad Request` - Some parameters in request body were missing or wrong.
 * `401 Unauthorized` - ProjectID verification error.